Chronic Myeloid Leukemia (CML): Introduction

 Talk with your healthcare provider

 If you have questions about CML, talk with your healthcare provider.
-Your healthcare provider can help you understand more about this type of leukemia.
+Your provider can help you understand more about this type of leukemia.